 Twelfth-grade English consists of two semesters of required elective courses that students select in the spring of the junior year.
 Depending on enrollment and scheduling, these electives may also be open to interested juniors.

 Eleventh and Twelfth Grade English Electives:

 This is the stuff of nightmares, myths, and other legendary tales of horror: Dr. Jekyll and Mr. Hyde, Grendel, vampires, the Titans, androids and humanoids.
-The exploration of monsters and monstrosity leads inevitably to investigations of ourselves and our own humanity - our deepest fears, aggressions, and anxieties.
-In addition to reading short stories and longer novels, students view and critique movies.
-The texts may include: Grendel (Gardner); Blade Runner (Scott); Dr. Jekyll and Mr. Hyde (Stevenson); I am Legend (Matheson); The Elephant Man; and Pan's Labyrinth.
+Our exploration of monsters and monstrosity will lead, inevitably, to investigations of ourselves and our own humanity--our deepest fears, aggressions, and anxieties.
+In addition to reading short stories and longer novels, students will view and critique movies.
+Students will have an opportunity to explore some philosophy and literary theory as well.
+The texts may include: Circe (Miller), Grendel (Gardner); Blade Runner (Scott); Dr. Jekyll and Mr. Hyde (Stevenson); I am Legend (Matheson); The Elephant Man; and Pan's Labyrinth.

 In this course, students will read several works from the rich tradition of African-American Literature.
 We will look at a variety of perspectives on being Black in America, exploring the diverse voices that have articulated the African American experience and impacted American culture as a whole.
 Texts may include Passing, Beloved, Yellowman and excerpts from the works of James Baldwin and Ta-Nehisi Coates.
 Students will be responding to each of the texts in a variety of modes, including analytic essays, presentations and personal writing.

 The Postcolonial Writer